 Pre-entry experience in areas such as project work (landscaping and urban reclamation), tree maintenance or planting work is essential.
 Conservation organisations and charities may offer voluntary work.

-- conservation organisations, such as the National Trust, covering England, Wales and Northern Ireland, the National Trust for Scotland and English Heritage, who own areas of land needing tree maintenance;
+- conservation organisations, such as the National Trust, covering England, Wales and Northern Ireland, the National Trust for Scotland and English Heritage

-- botanic gardens, such as the Royal Botanic Gardens, Kew, who employ their own arborists and arboriculturists, and arboreta;
+- botanic gardens, such as the Royal Botanic Gardens, Kew

-Overseas work or travel is possible, especially where there is extensive timber production, for example in New Zealand, Canada and Scandinavia.
+You may be able to find work overseas, especially where there is extensive timber production, for example in New Zealand, Canada and Scandinavia.

 Self-employment is another option, either as a craftsperson or as a consultant working for a variety of clients, such as domestic sites, private estates or businesses.